-Duo integrates with Microsoft Windows client and server operating systems to add two-factor authentication to Remote Desktop and local logins.
+Duo integrates with Microsoft Windows client and server operating systems to add two-factor authentication to Remote Desktop and local logons.

-Run the installer with administrative privileges to run it.
+Run the Duo Authentication for Windows Logon installer with administrative privileges.
 Accept the license agreement and enter your integration key, secret key, and API hostname when prompted:

-To test your setup, attempt to log in to your newly-configured system as the user you enrolled in the previous step.
+To test your setup, attempt to log in to your newly-configured system as a user enrolled in Duo.

-When auto-push is enabled (the default option), a popup will appear notifying you that a login request has been pushed to your phone.
+The Duo authentication prompt appears after you successfully submit your Windows credentials.
+When auto-push is enabled (the default option), the Duo prompt indicates that a request has been pushed to your phone.

 Perform Duo Push authentication

-You can use Duo Push if you’ve installed Duo Mobile on your device and enrolled your account.
+You can use Duo Push if you’ve installed and activated Duo Mobile on your device.

 |“phone”||Perform phone callback authentication|

-Remember: if you find that the Credential Provider has locked you out of your Windows system (e.g. due to a configuration error), you can reboot into Safe Mode to bypass it.
+Remember: if you find that Duo Authentication for Windows Logon has locked you out of your Windows system (e.g. due to a configuration error), you can reboot into Safe Mode to bypass it.

 Please see our Duo Authentication for Windows Logon Group Policy documentation.